Intern resume...is that even a thing?

-That's an example of a relevant key skill which specifically targets the organization of your choosing.
+That's an example of a relevant key skill that specifically targets the organization of your choosing.
 But that won't happen in every case, right?

 For all other cases, it helps if you can quantify your achievements and provide detailed information around the same.
-The idea is to showcase your skills in all arenas, and to convince the recruiter that if you excelled in, say, A, you also have the ability to transfer those skills to excel in B.
+The idea is to showcase your skills in all arenas and to convince the recruiter that if you excelled in, say, A, you also can transfer those skills to excel in B.

 An example will clear that right out.

-Most resumes, especially college student resumes, are flooded with Additional Sections along these lines.
-They add zero value to your resume in general and your application in particular.
-Students prefer to take the easy way and stuff their resumes with fluff points and sections like these to stretch the document to one page.
+Most internship resumes, especially student internship resumes, are flooded with Additional Sections along these lines.
+They add zero value to your internship resume in general and your application in particular.
+Students prefer to take the easy way and stuff their internship resumes with fluff points and sections like these to stretch the document to one page.